Vietnam.vn - Nền tảng quảng bá Việt Nam

 He confided that from a place with good business and plenty of food, his restaurant's sales slowed down due to the COVID-19 pandemic.
 While gradually recovering from the pandemic, he was immediately hit by inflation, and the price of input materials increased dramatically.
 He was forced to increase his selling prices, and the number of customers decreased significantly, especially in the hot summer when Germans prefer to gather in the garden to drink beer and grill meat rather than eat out.
 The restaurant's revenue is just enough to cover expenses.

 Mr. Toan immediately decided to close the shop for 3 weeks and bring his whole family back to Vietnam to visit.
-"When the weather is cool in the fall, we will definitely be able to sell again" - he expressed his belief in the government's leadership.
+"When the weather is cool in the fall, we will definitely be able to sell again" - he expressed his belief in the government's direction.

 It is the policies that help stabilize people's lives that have brought prestige to the German government.